Skip to main

 teste

-• Product building, prototyping and testing: A 2,600-square-metre facility for developing and testing new manufacturing solutions in a controlled environment.
-From single machines to complete production lines, we can handle projects of any size and complexity.
+• Product building, prototyping and testing: We offer a controlled environment for developing new manufacturing solutions.
+From individual bespoke machines to complete automated production lines, we have the capacity to manage projects of any scale and complexity.

-• Customised solutions: Collaborate with our experts to develop tailored solutions for your specific needs.
+• Customised collaborative engineering: Work directly with our on-site experts to co-create and refine tailored manufacturing solutions that address your specific operational requirements.

 teste

-Bosch operates a vast network of over 270 locations worldwide, housing specialised teams of experts in various manufacturing and industrial fields.
-These centres of excellence offer a wealth of knowledge and resources, from advanced manufacturing technologies to data analytics and sustainability initiatives.
+Bosch operates an extensive global network of more than 270 sites, housing specialised teams of experts across diverse manufacturing and industrial disciplines.
+These Centres of Excellence offer an unparalleled wealth of knowledge and resources, ranging from advanced manufacturing technologies and industrial digitalisation to cutting-edge sustainability initiatives.

-Bosch Australia Manufacturing Solutions frequently leverages the expertise of these centres to develop innovative solutions and address specific customer needs.
-Whether you're looking to optimise production processes, implement new technologies, or improve sustainability, Bosch's global network can provide the support and resources you need.
+Bosch Australia Manufacturing Solutions frequently leverages this global expertise to develop innovative solutions tailored to specific customer needs.
+Whether you are looking to optimise production processes, implement Industry 4.0 technologies, or enhance operational sustainability, our access to Bosch’s vast international resources ensures you receive world-class support and proven technical solutions.

 History of manufacturing at Bosch